 Cruise around the app for a while and you’ll discover that you can log on and log off, just like any other app.
 That means that you can set up multiple accounts through multiple dummy emails and receive as many daily Surprises as you have accounts.
 This is crucial because McDonald’s sends out totally random Surprises, which means if you have three accounts, you will get three different Surprises every day.

-Obviously the coupons will stay in respective accounts’ “Surprise Wallet” sections of the app, but I’ve had no issues using multiple coupons to redeem multiple free items, switching accounts to access different coupons while at the register.
-Just try not to hold up the line.
+Obviously the coupons will stay in respective accounts’ “Surprise Wallet” sections of the app, but I’ve had no issues using multiple coupons to redeem multiple free items, switching accounts to access different coupons while at the register. free china dating site

 Enjoy Your Free McDonald’s in Asia